-SPEA-V 573 Development Economics (3 cr.)
-SPEA-V 578 Introduction to Comparative and International Affairs (3 cr.)
-SPEA-V 669 Economic Development, Globalization and Entrepreneurship (3 cr.)
+SPEA-D 573 Development Economics (3 cr.)
+SPEA-D 578 Introduction to Comparative and International Affairs (3 cr.)
+SPEA-D 669 Economic Development, Globalization and Entrepreneurship (3 cr.)

-In consultation with a concentration advisor, students choose three electives where at least one course is from list A (Methods).
+In consultation with a concentration advisor, students choose three electives where at least one course (3 credit hours) is from list A (Methods) and the remaining 6 credit hours are from List B (other electives).